Uvajanani/Food-Delivery-App/README.md

 How to Run Locally

 Prerequisites
     Node.js installed
     MongoDB running locally or a connection string for a hosted MongoDB instance

 Steps
     1. Clone the Repository
         git clone <repository-url>
         cd <project-folder>
     2. Install Dependencies
         npm install
         cd client
         npm install
         cd ..
     3. Set Up Environment Variables
         Create a .env file in the root directory with the following details:
         PORT=5000
         MONGO_URI=<Your MongoDB URI>
         PAYMENT_GATEWAY_KEY=<Your Payment Gateway API Key>
     4. Run the App
         Start the server:
         npm run server
         Start the client:
         npm run client
     5. Access the App
         Open your browser and go to http://localhost:4000.

-Future Enhancements
+Future Enhancements:

     Add a delivery tracking system with real-time updates.
     Support for multiple payment gateways.
     Implement a recommendation system based on user preferences.